Figurative Language Interactive Matching

 5. Two contradictory words joined together.

-9. Descriptive language that creates a picture in your mind.
+9. Descriptive language that creates a picture in the mind.

 12. The repetition of vowel sounds.